tgstation/tgstation/README.md

 | /tg/station Discord | https://tgstation13.org/phpBB/viewforum.php?f=60      |
 | Coderbus Discord    | https://discord.gg/Vh8TJp9                            |

-This is the codebase for the /tg/station flavoured fork of SpaceStation 13.
+This is a slightly modified codebase for the /tg/station flavoured fork of SpaceStation 13.

 Space Station 13 is a paranoia-laden round-based roleplaying game set against the backdrop of a nonsensical, metal death trap masquerading as a space station, with charming spritework designed to represent the sci-fi setting and its dangerous undertones.
 Have fun, and survive!